D of E’s rules have recently changed and they now allow participants doing the Bronze, Silver or Gold Awards to stay in camping barns or bunkhouses.

 Upper Hulme Mill, Roach Road, Upper Hulme, Nr Leek, Staffordshire, ST13 8TY

-The Roaches Bunkhouse is at the foot of The Roaches gritstone edge in the Peak District.
-The area has some of the best climbing in the country plus walks and cycling in stunning scenery.
-An ideal base for climbers, walkers and cyclists.
-It has a drying room and bedrooms sleeping 2 or 4 in bunks.
-The communal area has tables and chairs, log fire, TV and board games.
-Self-catering facilities are available in a small kitchen.
-Parking available on site.
-Close to Ye Old Rock Inn and 3 miles the bustling market town of Leek.
+The Roaches Bunkhouse provides group accommodation at the foot of The Roaches gritstone edge in the Peak District.
+The area has some of the best climbing in the country plus walks & cycling in stunning scenery.
+Facilities include a large communal area with tables & chairs, a log fire, DVDs & board games.
+There’s a small well equipped kitchen.
+Outside there’s a BBQ area and on-site parking.
+Walking distance to Ye Old Rock Inn & the Roaches Tearooms.
+3 miles to the bustling market town of Leek.

 Mandale Farm, Haddon Grove, Bakewell, Derbyshire, DE45 1JF